-- 23. Research Methods (5 ECTS)
+19. Research Methods and Dissertation (30 credits)

-- 24. Dissertation (25 ECTS)

-- 25.6 Assessment: The taught modules are assessed primarily by written examination and clinical assessment.
-The clinical assessments include clinical portfolios, structured clinical evaluation (OSCE) examination, student presentations and on-site practical assessment.
-The written examination is conducted in early Trinity term at the end of April.
-All elements of the clinical assessment (portfolios, OSCE examination, oral presentation, poster presentation etc.) must be completed.
+25.6 Assessment: The taught modules are assessed primarily by written examination and clinical assessment.
+The clinical assessments include clinical portfolios, structured clinical evaluation (OSCE) examination, student presentations and an on-site practical clinical assessment.
+The written examination and OSCE are conducted in early May.
+All elements of the clinical assessment (portfolios, OSCE examination, oral presentation, etc.) must be completed.

-To be allowed to proceed to the dissertation component leading to the degree of Master in Medical Imaging (Nuclear Medicine/ Radiation Safety/Magnetic Resonance Imaging/Computed Tomography) candidates must: achieve an average mark of 65% on the taught component of the course.
-Additionally, the student must achieve the pass mark of 50% in the written examinations and 60% in the clinical assessment.
-Cross compensation is only allowed between written examinations up to a maximum of 5% in the Nuclear Medicine.
-In the Radiation Safety strand there is only one written examination in which the student must achieve 50% in each section.
-No cross compensation is allowed between sections in the single written examination.
+To be allowed to proceed to the dissertation component leading to the degree of M.Sc. in Medical Imaging (Nuclear Medicine/ Radiation Safety/ Magnetic Resonance Imaging/ Computed Tomography) students must achieve an average mark of 65% on the taught component of the course.
+Additionally, the student must achieve the pass mark of 50% in the assessments and written examinations.
+No cross compensation is allowed between modules.

-Only candidates who satisfy the criteria outlined avove1 may proceed to the research component.
-MSc candidates will complete a research methods module and a substantial research project and submit a dissertation of approximately 20,000 words.
-To satisfactorily complete a dissertation, students must submit their dissertation by the prescribed date and must obtain a pass mark.
+Only students who satisfy the criteria outlined above may proceed to the research component.
+MSc students will complete a research methods module and a substantial research project and submit a dissertation of approximately 20,000 words.
+To satisfactorily complete a dissertation, students must submit their dissertation by the prescribed date and must obtain a pass mark of 50% or higher.
+In order to qualify for the award of Masters with Distinction, students must achieve a final overall mark of at least 70% in the taught component element and at least 70% in the dissertation or research element.
+A distinction cannot be awarded if a candidate has failed any credit during the period of study.